IRTF-HRPC/drafts/draft-association.md

 ## FAA definition and core treaties

-The rights to freedom of association and assembly are defined and guaranteed in national law and international treaties.
+The rights to peaceful assembly and the freedom of association are defined and guaranteed in national law and international treaties.
 Article 20 of the Universal Declaration of Human Rights {{UDHR}} states for instance that “Everyone has the right to freedom of peaceful assembly and association” and that “No one may be compelled to belong to an association”.
 Article 23 further guarantees that “Everyone has the right to form and to join trade unions for the protection of his interests”.
 In the International Covenant on Civil and Political Rights {{ICCPR}}, article 21 stipulates that “The right of peaceful assembly shall be recognized” and that “No restrictions may be placed on the exercise of this right other than those imposed in conformity with the law and which are necessary in a democratic society in the interests of national security or public safety, public order (ordre public), the protection of public health or morals or the protection of the rights and freedoms of others” while article 22 states that “Everyone shall have the right to freedom of association with others, including the right to form and join trade unions”.

 General Comment No. 37 on the right of peaceful assembly by the United Nations Human Rights Committee affirms that the right of  peaceful assembly protects non-violent online gatherings: “associated activities that happen online or otherwise rely upon digital services […] are also protected” {{UNGC37}}.
 Interference with emerging communications technologies that offer the opportunity to assemble either wholly or partly online or play an integral role in organizing, participating in and monitoring physical gatherings are assumed to impede assemblies which are protected by this right.
 Moreover, any restriction on the ‘operation of information dissemination systems’ must conform with the tests for restrictions on freedom of expression (see below).